randdusing/cordova-plugin-bluetoothle/readme.md

 ## To Do ##

-* Windows testing.
-I'd like to personally test on a Windows 10 device, but unfortunately don't have a device.
+* Expand Windows support
 * Operation queueing on Android (possibly).
 See Queuing section below.
+* Improved notifications on peripheral/server role between Android and iOS
 * Code refactoring.
 It's getting pretty messy.
-* Check peripheral/server role for OS X.
-* Improved notifications on peripheral/server role between Android and iOS

 ## Using AngularJS ##